JZuber515/File-Reader-Mr-Ed-/README.md

 holds a reference to one of its elements in order to parse through the given file.

-There are also 2 test files that test the doubly linked list for functionality.
+There are also two test files that test the doubly linked list for functionality.